eutheorem/COVID-19-vaccines-benefit-risk-assessments/README.md

 **BR_high, BR_low**: Showing the range of benefit-risk balance in aggregated assessments.

 **booster**: Details of the booster dose (e.g. coverage) if applicable.

-## costom_revtools.R
-R code of customized functions of revtools. revtools functions do not work on newer versions of R, and on long publication metadata.
-Changes are made to overcome these limitations.

-## COVID_vaccination.R
-R code for the analysis and drawing the figures.

-## publications.csv
-A csv file of summary of publications used in this analysis.
-The file lists 37 publications that Newbern et al., 2025 analyzed, plus six additional publications that we identified.
-Note that the file was created to help us picture the overview of the publications and determine how to analyze the publications.
-Because of this, most columns are irrelevant to the analysis performed on R.

-*Important columns*

-**reference_number**: Matches reference_number in the BR_balance.csv.

-**include**: The value is FALSE if the publication is not available anymore, is redundant, or does not provide benefit-risk balance.
-Publications with FALSE value were excluded from our analysis.